Summary: Symposium

 5.

-Thus, through Eryximachus, we see the emergence of the vast, indeed universal, power of Love—the great unifier
+Through Eryximachus, we thus glimpse the vast, indeed universal, power of Love—the great unifier

 6.

 Aristophanes, for his part, explores the origins of love: why do we love?
-What is the source of this feeling that compels us to unite with another?
-To answer this question, he recounts a myth that has since become famous as the "myth of Aristophanes".
+What drives us to seek union with another?
+To answer this, he recounts a myth that has since become famous as the "myth of Aristophanes".

-Originally, humans were androgynous, both male and female.
+Originally, humans were androgynous—both male and female.
 They were shaped like spheres and moved by rolling over themselves.
 Their ambition drove them to seek equality with the gods.
-Zeus, punishing their audacity, did not destroy them but weakened them: he split each of them into two halves, one male and one female.
+Zeus, punishing their audacity, did not destroy them but weakened them: he split each into two halves, one male and one female.

-Yet each, lamenting the loss of their original unity, sought their other half and longed to be reunited:
+Yet each half, lamenting the loss of its original unity, sought the other and longed to be reunited:

 Embracing, entwined with one another, burning to become one, they perished of hunger and inaction, for they no longer wished to do anything apart